-The Port carries the following insurance: 1) marine general liability coverage of \$100.0 million, subject to a deductible of \$100 per occurrence; 2) hull and machinery liability coverage of \$1.1 million, subject to a deductible of \$100 per occurrence; 3) commercial property insurance for losses up to the insured appraised value of Port facilities, subject to a maximum of \$1.0 billion and a deductible of \$750 per occurrence; and 4) public officials and employee liability coverage of \$5.0 million, subject to a deductible of \$75 per occurrence and changes in insurance coverage to reflect current insurer appraisal values and best available policy.
+The Port carries the following insurance: 1) marine general liability coverage of \$10.0 million, subject to a deductible of \$100 per occurrence; 2) hull and machinery liability coverage of \$1.1 million, subject to a deductible of \$100 per occurrence; 3) commercial property insurance for losses up to the insured appraised value of Port facilities, subject to a maximum of \$1.0 billion and a deductible of \$750 per occurrence; and 4) public officials and employee liability coverage of \$5.0 million, subject to a deductible of \$750 per occurrence; and changes in insurance coverage to reflect current insurer appraisal values and best available policy.
 The Port also carries insurance coverage for employee dishonesty, auto liability, property damage for certain high value Port vehicles, water pollution, and data processing equipment.
-Tenants whose operations pose a significant environment risk are also required to post an environmental oversight deposit and an environmental performance deposit.
+Tenants whose operations pose a significant environment risk are also required to post an environmental performance deposit.